igorkll/uflinux/README.md

 * there is no multiuser system
 * there is no root access here
 * there is no package manager that modifies rootfs and runs from root
-* all external media is mounted via "bindfs" so that all files are perceived as 777 and everything is accessible without root
+* all external media with linux filesystems is mounted via "bindfs" so that all files are perceived as 777 and everything is accessible without root
-* all external media are mounted with "sync" so as not to lose data
 * the user can't customize anything, everything is nailed down and the system can't be changed
 * by default, the system uses a Windows-compatible time format
 ### philosophy